Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Digital twin

 \section{Digital twin}

-The proposed Digital Twin (DT) reproduces the behavior of an online \Gls{LLM}–adapter serving system.
-Rather than acting as a simple performance metric estimator, the DT emulates system state transitions and execution dynamics within the continuous batching loop that characterizes modern serving frameworks.
-This design enables accurate performance estimation under heterogeneous and diverse workload distributions.
-The DT operates offline and exclusively on CPU to facilitate cost-efficient generation of training data for the ML models.
-Offline execution refers to advancing a simulated clock while accounting for real execution time, thereby avoiding idle waiting and preserving the possibility of easily extending the approach to an online simulation if required.
+The proposed Digital Twin (DT) reproduces an online \Gls{LLM}–adapter serving system.
+Rather than acting as a simple performance metric estimator, the DT implements the code loop corresponding to the continuous batching process characteristic of modern serving frameworks.
+This design enables accurate performance estimation under heterogeneous workload distributions.
+The DT operates offline and exclusively on CPU to facilitate cost-efficient generation of training data for the ML learning phase.

-The DT is built on a set of modular components, each modeling a specific part of the real system.
-These components reproduce system behavior through simplified yet structurally analogous logic (code-based simulation) and integrate lightweight predictive performance models to estimate the latency of the most computationally intensive operations without executing them.
+Each iteration of the implemented loop is modeled as a state transition function, where the system state, comprising pending and running requests, loaded adapters, and available GPU memory, is programmatically coded and updated.
+These transitions are implemented by three components (scheduler, adapter cache, and model), depicted in Fig.~3, which replicate the core logic of the real system.
+These components integrate lightweight predictive performance models (detailed in Section~\ref{subsection: DT - Estimators}) that provide latency estimates for the time-intensive tasks of each step (i.e., model forward pass).
+This design enables the DT to approximate the temporal evolution of the system without executing the underlying computationally intensive tasks, thereby achieving significantly faster execution than a real system and eliminating the need for GPU resources.

-As depicted in Fig.~\ref{fig:digital_twin-architecture_diagram}, each simulation step begins by injecting new request arrivals according to the real execution time and the workload arrival distribution.
+As depicted in Fig.~\ref{fig:digital_twin-architecture_diagram}, each simulation step begins by injecting new request arrivals according to the simulated time and the workload arrival distribution.
 Requests are then passed to the scheduler, which updates the active batch by removing completed requests and admitting new ones.
 Following the design of vLLM, a greedy KV-cache allocation strategy is applied.
 The updated batch is subsequently processed by the adapter cache and model components, which emulate adapter loading/unloading as well as the model forward pass, respectively.

 As a standard Digital Twin, the DT requires the same inputs as the real system to perform the simulation.
 These include the execution duration and detailed workload characteristics, namely the arrival time of each request, the target adapter, adapter size, request input length, and the configured GPU \(A_{max}\) value.
 Unlike the real system, however, the DT does not internally derive the amount of output tokens per request.
 Instead, the expected output length must also be provided as an input parameter.
 Nevertheless, our evaluation shows that using the average output length across requests yields sufficiently accurate performance estimates while remaining practical to approximate in production environments.
 By reproducing all major execution stages of a real serving system, the DT can generate a wide range of performance metrics, including throughput, \Gls{ITL}, and \Gls{TTFT}.